 Click on the following link for more proofreading strategies to avoid grammar mistakes on your CV.

 Tell the truth

 While it might be tempting to exaggerate on your CV, make sure you never make any false claims or stretch the truth.
 This CV mistake could lead to you lose more than just a job opportunity further down the line.
-Employers should want you based on your attributes, so please don't feel the need to lie as it's harmful to your career.
+Employers should want you based on your attributes, so please don't feel the need to lie as it could be harmful to your career.

 Writing a CV doesn't need to be a stressful task.
-With our handy advice, you'll be able to write a winning graduate CV and be ready to kick-start your career.
+With our handy advice, you'll be able to write a winning graduate CV to kick-start your career.

 Need more help with your university graduate CV?
 Start with a free CV review today.

-About the author: Jack Lloyd is a Content Marketing Executive at CV-Library, the UK's leading independent job board and we are experts in recruitment.
+About the author: Jack Lloyd is a Content Marketing Executive at CV-Library, the UK's leading independent job board and experts in recruitment.